Skip to Content

 The Columbia Police Department is hopeful the purchase of gun identification technology will help police be more effective in solving violent crimes in the city.

 CPD is requesting $208,934 in seized money to buy gun identification technology.
-The request will be presented during Monday night's City Council meeting.
+The request was presented during Monday night's City Council meeting.

 According to Assistant Chief Lance Bolinger, CPD is asking the city to use forfeiture funds to partake in the National Integrated Ballistic Information Network and to have a direct connection to the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives.